 Those who know how to protect land understand that you must observe what the Earth does of its own volition before you step in and start making changes.

-Our Earth's biodiversity is a finely-tuned energy circuit of land, air, and water—and everything alive, growing, changing, or dying therein.
-For Leopold, then, the meaning of life is an awareness of our life inside that energy circuit.
+Our Earth's biodiversity is a finely tuned energy circuit of land, air, and water—and everything alive, growing, changing, or dying therein.
+For Leopold, as we learn in A Sand County Almanac, the meaning of life is an awareness of our life inside that energy circuit.

 15. The Daily Coyote by Shreve Stockton